gaileyleseman/dwa-visualization/README.md

     The robot state is updated based on the optimal velocity inputs.

  1. This process is repeated until the robot has reached the goal location.

 #### Collision Detection
 Graphical representation as an aid to understand the collision detection.
 ![Collision Detection](collision_detection.png)

 ## Possible improvements?
+- Test more (edge) cases and test with different parameters.
 - Add an extra margin around obstacles to avoid collision.
 - Normalize the values based on the minimal and maximal values of the admissible paths of that time interval.

 ## References